LASIK Giving NBA Players an Edge

 The pressure to perform is one of the reasons athletes choose laser vision correction, like LASIK, and in the high-contact situations of elite basketball, eyeglasses aren’t up to the job.
 Glasses, and even goggles, can get in the way, limit peripheral vision, and be a potential hazard in any sport.

-Back in September, Cleveland Cavalier center Andre Drummond decided to have LASIK eye surgery to correct his vision before heading into the shortened 2020-2021 NBA season, which begins December 22, 2020.
-He joins a list of other notable players who have had laser vision correction in the past to support the excellent vision needed to dominate the court.
-Current NBA players who see clearly thanks to LASIK include Philadelphia 76ers forward Tobias Henry, Chris Paul of the Phoenix Suns, and, of course, LA Lakers’ superstar LeBron James.
+Chris Paul isn’t the only player to choose LASIK.
+Cleveland Cavalier center Andre Drummond decided to have LASIK eye surgery to correct his vision before heading into the shortened 2020-2021 NBA season.
+So did Tyrese Haliburton.
+They join Philadelphia 76ers forward Tobias Henry and, of course, LA Lakers’ superstar LeBron James, both of whom have had laser vision correction in the past to support the excellent vision needed to dominate the court.

 While professional athletes may face specific challenges, many amateurs, enthusiasts, and fans complain of similar problems with their prescription lenses while playing sports and being active.

-The Athlete LASIK Decision Process is Just Like Ours
+The Athlete’s Decision Process is Just Like Ours

 Whether an elite athlete or a mere mortal, the process for considering an elective laser vision correction procedure is pretty standard:

 - Having a comprehensive eye exam performed by a highly qualified LASIK surgeon